 One of the most frequently asked questions I get as a psychologist and writer is this:

 How can I have less conflict in my relationship with my husband/wife?

 Unchecked anger can become problematic in almost any area of life.
 But one of the places it’s most troublesome is in relationships.

 Maybe things start with a mildly sarcastic comment, which gets met with an irritated rebuke, which leads to defensiveness all the way around, and eventually an angry outburst, typically in the form of words or behavior we can’t take back.

 These anger-based actions grind down a relationship over time and usually lead to a lot of guilt, shame, and anxiety in the aftermath.

-Turns out, one of the best ways to lessen anger, control your temper, and reduce conflict in general, is to practice mindfulness.
+One of the best mindfulness benefits is that it helps to lessen anger, control your temper, and reduce conflict in general.